kubevela/kubevela.github.io/docs/platform-engineers/debug/dry-run.md

 In this example, the definitions(`webservice` and `ingress`) which `vela-app` depends on are the built-in components and traits of KubeVela.
 You can also use `-d `or `--definitions` to specify your local definition files.

-`-d `or `--definitions` permitting user to provide capability definitions used in the application from local files.
+`-d `or `--definitions` permits users to provide capability definitions used in the application from local files.
 `dry-run` cmd will prioritize the provided capabilities than the living ones in the cluster.